jeffboichuk/ice-marketing/formula-complete-fitness-presentations.md

 - [JUST Case Reflection][just-case-reflection]
 - Answers to today's discussion questions
+    - After signing into Blackboard, submit your answers to [this folder][discussion-questions-submission]
 - J.C.
 Penney Case Report (for bonus participation credit only)
 - Formula Complete Fitness Presentation (for presenting groups only)